-Buying points at 1.71 cents and making them work for you requires more thought and planning but it can still be a good idea…and I’m about to show you how.
+Buying points at 1.71 cents and making them work for you requires more thought and planning but it can still be a good idea…and here’s how.

-Here’s the current World of Hyatt award chart and this should always be the starting point when deciding how economically you can use any points you buy.
+Here’s the current World of Hyatt award chart which should always be your starting point when deciding how economically you can use any points you buy.

-Buying points in this sale and using them to book a top-tier Hyatt property (Category 7) would see you pay approximately $510/night while buying points and using them to book a top-tier SLH property (Category 8) would see you pay approximately $684/night and I consider both to be expensive.
+- Buying points in this sale and using them to book a top-tier Hyatt property (Category 7) would see you pay approximately $510/night

 Ok, yes, if you already have a stay booked at a super-expensive property where a single night can easily cost upwards of $800 (e.g. the Park Hyatt New York or the Park Hyatt Maldives), then it may make sense to buy some points in this sale if you want to add on another night to your stay…but I can’t see the logic in buying points just to book a 1 night stay.